pd2afconverter/pd2afconverter.github.io/pages/rules.md

 # Translation rules

-Translation rules take into account not only a partial SBGN brick but also the surrounding connected bricks - contextual network information.
-By **active entity** we mean an entity that participate in following steps of the pathway/network.
+Translation rules are based on the concept of SBGN Bricks (Junker et al., 2012, [PMID: 22979995](https://www.ncbi.nlm.nih.gov/pubmed/22979995)).
+The enhanced technology takes into account not only a particular SBGN brick in each case but also the surrounding connected bricks - contextual network information.
+To explain how it works we introduce a concept of _active entity_ vs. _inactive entity_.
+By _active entity_ we mean an entity that participates in following steps of the pathway/network.
 It is a glyph that has outgoing regulatory arcs (catalysis, stimulation, inhibition) or connected to other processes via a consumption arc.
+The translation rules depend on the active/inactive status of the entities involved in a process.
+This approach ensures that knowledge captured in the Process Description representation are adequately reflected in the Activity Flow.

 For each pair of diagrams, the Process Description view is shown on the left side and the Activity Flow view is shown on the right side.

 ### Catalysis of irreversible metabolic reaction